radiodan/radiodan-client.js/docs/usage/players-playlists.md

 ## Players

-In the following examples, assume the radiodan client has been required using:
+In the following examples, assume the Radiodan client has been required using:

 ```javascript
 var radiodan = require('radiodan-client');